ONSdigital/survey-assist-api/docs/guide.md

 # Set the active project
 gcloud config set project survey-assist-sandbox

+# Note: The API when run locally requires access to the ai-assist-tlfs-poc project for certain services
+# Ensure you have access to both projects when setting up authentication

 # Create service account key (if needed)
 gcloud iam service-accounts keys create service-account-key.json \
   --iam-account=sa-tlfs-vertexai@survey-assist-sandbox.iam.gserviceaccount.com